 Money Raised: 4 million dollars

 MoMA’s annual Party in the Garden honored collection artists Huma Bhabha, Mark Bradford, and Brice Marden, along with philanthropists Amanda and Glenn Fuhrman and Sally and Wynn Kramarsky.
 Notable guests included the Rockefeller family, Jeff Koons, Vera Wang and Cindy Sherman, among several others.
 The After Party featured a live music performance from internationally acclaimed pop artist, Robyn, followed by a DJ set from artist Matthew Dear.
 Party in the Garden benefits MoMA’s Annual Fund and the maintenance of The Abby Aldrich Rockefeller Sculpture Garden.
-The dining area was draped in greenery, while a “selfie booth” where guests could stand in front of the white illuminated letters M-o-M-A provided entertainment throughout the evening.
+The dining area was draped in greenery, while one of the more playful gala ideas, a “selfie booth” where guests could stand in front of the white illuminated letters M-o-M-A, provided entertainment throughout the evening.

 Location: Steppenwolf Theater Campus, Chicago